abpframework/abp/docs/en/Local-Event-Bus.md

 Calling the `AddLocalEvent` doesn't immediately publish the event.
 The event is published when you save changes to the database;

 * For EF Core, it is published on `DbContext.SaveChanges`.
-* For MongoDB, it is published when you call repository's `InsertAsync` or `UpdateAsync` methods (since MongoDB has no such a change tracking system).
+* For MongoDB, it is published when you call repository's `InsertAsync`, `UpdateAsync` or `DeleteAsync` methods (since MongoDB has not a change tracking system).

 ## Subscribing to Events